Meet Our Team

 Her incorporation of evidence-based practices like Cognitive Behavioral Therapy (CBT) and mindfulness techniques underscores her dedication to providing effective interventions.
 CBT enables individuals to identify negative thought patterns and behaviors and replace them with healthier alternatives, while mindfulness techniques foster self-awareness, stress reduction, and emotional regulation.

-Katie Polkinghorne-Gibbs, a dedicated Licensed Master Social Worker (LMSW), brings a wealth of experience and a heart full of compassion to her role as a therapist.
+Katie Polkinghorne-Gibbs, a dedicated Licensed Clinical Social Worker (LCSW), brings a wealth of experience and a heart full of compassion to her role as a therapist.
 Throughout her career, Katie has had the privilege of working with diverse populations, honing her skills to make a positive impact in the lives of those she serves.

 Katie's therapeutic toolbox is marked by a blend of positivity, Cognitive Behavioral Therapy (CBT), and mindfulness practices.
 She firmly believes in the transformative power of these approaches to help individuals overcome challenges and achieve their goals.